 - Right-click on installed driver select Uninstall Device.

 - Restart Windows to completely uninstall the driver

-- Most of the times on next restart Windows automatically install the build in Network driver
+- Most of the time on next restart Windows automatically install the build in Network driver

-Did these solutions help to fix “windows cannot communicate with the device or resource” ?let us know on comments below, also Read The application was unable to start correctly (0xc000007b) windows 10
+Did these solutions help to fix “Windows cannot communicate with the device or resource” ?let us know on the comments below, also Read The application was unable to start correctly (0xc000007b) windows 10